Essential Wrongful Death Lawsuit InformationPosted on April 7, 2023

 The process of filing a wrongful death claim begins with the evaluation and gathering of evidence necessary to prove that someone else was at fault for causing the death of your loved one.
 This includes witness statements, medical records, and police reports related to the incident.
 Once all relevant evidence has been collected, it must be presented during deposition proceedings or in court.
 After providing compelling proof that someone else is responsible for your loved one’s untimely passing, it will then be up to a judge or jury whether or not you are awarded damages for your losses as part of a wrongful death lawsuit settlement.

-To pursue a wrongful death claim in Florida, certain criteria must be met:
+To pursue a wrongful death claim, certain criteria must be met — please keep in mind this may vary by state:

 - The deceased must have had surviving family members who were dependents at the time of their passing.